Be alert to early symptoms of leukemia and keep children away from threats

 3. Anemia

-Patients with leukemia may first develop myelodysplastic syndrome, and then slowly develop into leukemia.
+Patients with leukemia may first develop myelodysplastic syndrome and then slowly develop leukemia.
 The bone marrow is the main part of the body’s hematopoiesis.
-Therefore, patients may have anemia, weakness, weakness, paleness, etc. due to insufficient hematopoiesis.
+Therefore, patients may have anemia, weakness, paleness, etc. due to insufficient hematopoiesis.
 Symptoms such as palpitations, shortness of breath, and swollen lower extremities may also occur.
 Patients with various types of leukemia are likely to have signs of anemia, and usually the elderly are more prone to anemia.

 4. Bone and joint pain